HANICA-DEA/excercise-debugging/README.md

 **Goals**

 * Interpret a stack trace
-* Practice setting breakpoints in Eclipse
+* Practice setting breakpoints in IntelliJ/Eclipse
 * Use the Variables window to inspect variable values
 * Use the navigation commands to execute code in Debug mode